 Claiming the Federal Adoption Tax Credit for 2015

-(If you finalized your adoption in a year other than 2015, please read the appropriate fact sheet using the links at the left.)
+- If you finalized your adoption in a year other than 2015, please use the links to go to the page of the year frough you adopted.

-For adoptions finalized in 2015, there is a federal adoption tax credit of up to $13,400 per child.
-The 2015 adoption tax credit is NOT a refundable credit, which means taxpayers can only get the credit refunded if they have federal income tax liability (see below).
+For adoptions finalized* in 2015, there is a federal adoption tax credit of up to $13,400 per child.
+The 2015 adoption tax credit is NOT a refundable credit, which means you only benefit from the credit if you have federal income tax liability (see below).

-- Have adopted a child other than a stepchild — A child must be either under 18 or be physically or mentally unable to take care of him or herself.
+- And the child must be under 18 (or be physically or mentally unable to take care of him or herself).

-- Be within the income limits — How much of the credit parents claim is affected by income.
-In 2015, families with a modified adjusted gross income below $201,010 can claim full credit.
-Those with incomes above $241,010 cannot claim the credit; those with incomes from $201,010 to $241,010 can claim partial credit.
+For those with higher incomes, the credit phases out.
+For 2015, those with modified adjusted gross incomes above $241,010 cannot claim the credit; those with incomes from $201,010 to $241,010 can claim a portion of the credit.

 The Amount of Credit to Be Claimed

-Basically, a child with special needs is a U.S. foster child who receives adoption subsidy or adoption assistance program benefits (which can include a monthly payment, Medicaid, or reimbursement of nonrecurring expenses).
+For purposes of the adoption tax credit, an adoption is considered a special needs adoption if a US child adopted from foster care (and some private domestic adoptions) receives adoption subsidy or adoption assistance benefits (which can include a monthly payment, Medicaid, or reimbursement of nonrecurring expenses).
 The instructions for the 2015 tax credit explain that to be considered a child with special needs, the child must meet all three of the following characteristics:

 - “The child was a citizen or resident of the United States or its possessions at the time the adoption effort began (US child).

 - A state (including the District of Columbia) has determined that the child cannot or should not be returned to his or her parents’ home.

 - The state has determined that the child will not be adopted unless assistance is provided to the adoptive parents.
 Factors used by states to make this determination include: